All Changes May Have Invariant Principles: Improving Ever-Shifting Harmful Meme Detection via Design Concept Reproduction: Overview of

 The element changing in ever-shifting harmful memes makes them difficult to detect.
 As shown in Figure \ref{fig:motivation}, the target meme expresses racism against people in an unknown and implicit way.
 With the help of the design concepts, we find that different types of memes may have invariant principles, such as the above-mentioned \textit{human specification}.
 This invariant feature can help MLLMs infer why the unknown meme is harmful.

 Figure \ref{fig:model} illustrates the overview of {\tool}.
 Guided by the concept, we first explore the reasons in historical meme cases that MLLMs fail to detect harmful memes, formed as the fail reason tree defined in Section \ref{sec:definition}.
-Second, we derive reproduction steps from the fail reason tree and form DCG, then propose a fast \textbf{Singular Value Decomposition (SVD)}-based graph pruning method, proved effective in GNN's dimensionality reduction~\cite{DBLP:conf/iclr/Cai0XR23}.
+Second, we derive reproduction steps from the fail reason tree and form DCG, then propose a fast {Singular Value Decomposition (SVD)}-based graph pruning method, proved effective in GNN's dimensionality reduction~\cite{DBLP:conf/iclr/Cai0XR23}.
+These steps form the design concept with the relation "\textit{\textbf{Fail Reason Tree$\rightarrow$DCG$\rightarrow$SVD}}".
 Finally, {\tool} retrieves relevant reproduction steps from DCG to help MLLMs detect whether the target meme is harmful.